 He is a former Trustee and Vice President of the Chesterfield Public Education Foundation, Inc. serving as a member of the marketing and program committees.
 Jones currently serves on the board of the Richmond Public Schools Education Foundation as a member of the fund development committee and is past chairman of the Board of Directors of The Richmond Forum and a current trustee of the Chesapeake Bay Foundation.

-Raised in Weems, Virginia, Otis and his family own a home in Irvington and resides in Chesterfield, Virginia.
+Raised in Weems, Virginia, Otis and his family own a home in Irvington and reside in Chesterfield, Virginia.